ucfopen/quiz-extensions/README.md

-Create a self-service LTI for faculty to easily extend time for multiple users for all quizzes at once.
+A self-service LTI for faculty to easily extend time for multiple users for all quizzes at once.

 Installation
 ------------
 (TODO: update link to use GitHub)

-    git clone git@***REMOVED***/quiz-extensions-licensed.git
+    git clone git@github.com:ucfcdl/quiz-extensions-license.git

 Switch into the new directory